telerik/winforms-docs/controls/gridview/hierarchical-grid/load-on-demand-hierarchy.md

 1. Handle the __RowSourceNeeded__ event to populate the data for each parent row.

+>note Calling the the __BestFitColumns__ method may cause the grid to load all the data explicitly.
+Call this method with the for the visual cells only.

 ## Sample load-on-demand scenario

 The following example shows a load-on-demand scenario using a typed DataSet.
 Let's load the following `Products` data from the AdventureWorks database: